damoscodehub/PlaylistArchitect/README.md

 - **Flexibility**: Mix and match tracks from different playlists to create unique listening experiences.
 - **Backup Security**: Safeguard your playlists by exporting them to a file, ensuring you never lose your favorite collections.
 - **User-Friendly**: The app features a simple, menu-driven interface that makes playlist management intuitive and accessible.

----
-## 🔒 Limitations

-- **API level**: At the time of this project's publication, the Spotify API does not allow access to either featured playlists (created and managed by Spotify itself) or user-created folders, so they can't be at all view or managed by this app.
-- **Logic level**: playback time target set for each block is only an estimation.
-The app will try to fill that time with random tracks.
-The final time will depends on what tracks it finally pick.

----

 ## ➡️ Usage Instructions